acend/cilium-basics-training/content/en/docs/03/_index.md

   --wait
 ```

-If you have installed Cilium with the `cilium` cli then Hubble component is not enabled by default (nor is Hubble Relay), and you can enbale Hubble using the following `cilium` CLI command:
+If you have installed Cilium with the `cilium` cli then Hubble component is not enabled by default (nor is Hubble Relay).
+You can enable Hubble using the following `cilium` CLI command:

 ```bash
 cilium hubble enable